gramineproject/gramine/Documentation/pal/host-abi.rst

 PAL host ABI
 ============

-PAL Host ABI is the interface used by Graphene to interact with its host.
+PAL Host ABI is the interface used by Gramine to interact with its host.
 It is translated into the host's native ABI (e.g. system calls for UNIX) by a layer called the Platform Adaptation Layer (PAL).
 A PAL not only exports a set of APIs (PAL APIs) that can be called by the library OS, but also acts as the loader that bootstraps the library OS.
 The design of PAL Host ABI strictly follows